The Best Tips To Reducing Membership Churn Rate

 - Know Who Is At Risk

 What Is Membership Churn?

 To put it in the most simple terms, churn is defined as the number of customers who leave a company during a given period of time.
-It is an important indicator of the health of your organization, and sheds valuable insight into your membership engagement strategy.
+It is a critical indicator of the health of your organization and sheds valuable insight into the effectiveness of your membership engagement strategy.

 While this is a term often used for traditional businesses, it is equally important for nonprofit organizations to know what their churn rate is.

 A good example of churn is when a member signs up, is registered in your database, pays their dues, is engaged throughout the onboarding process, and then decides not to renew their membership in the next membership cycle.